tartz2/tartz2/README.md

 - ⚡ Fun fact: ...
 -->

-### 🔭 I’m currently working on professionalizing my GitHub
+### I’m a software developer from Chicago, and I'm currently working on personal projects!

+##### My next project will be something related to gathering meta data in a game I love to play.
+In the meantime, I have a lot of other projects I've worked on that you can check out